rust-lang/rfcs/text/XXX-annotate-unwind-rust.md

 function were not marked `extern`.
 This is identical to the behavior of `rustc` for all versions prior to 1.35 except for 1.24.0.

 This annotation has no effect on functions not marked `extern`.
+It has no observable effect unless the marked function `panic`s (e.g. it has no observable effect when a function returns normally or enters an infinite loop).

 # Drawbacks
 [drawbacks]: #drawbacks